 The time between a child losing consciousness and help arriving is crucial.
 If your child stopped breathing, would you know what to do?

-Child CPR: How to resuscitate your childABC procedure:
+Child CPR: How to resuscitate a childABC procedure:

 A for Airway